-6. That Cabinet approves the proposed calendar for term dates 2024/2025 as outlined in Appendix 1, that includes the summer half term holiday commencing 26 May 2025.
+6. That the Cabinet Member for Children's Services, Education and Lifelong Skills approves the proposed calendar for term dates 2024/2025 as outlined in Appendix 1, that includes the summer half term holiday commencing 26 May 2025.
 The recommendation is supported by representative members of the Directorate Consultative Committee (DCM) a professional body group comprising of union delegates.